Dhruvisha29/Encryption-and-Decryption-System-using-AES-DES-and-3DES/README.md

 # Encryption-and-Decryption-System-using-AES-DES-and-3DES
- Java based application for the encryption and decryption of files, folder, images using three cryptographic algorithms i.e., DES, AES and 3DES and swing .
+ Java based application for the encryption and decryption of files, folder, images using three cryptographic algorithms i.e., DES, AES and 3DES and swing .Java consist of Java Cryptographic Architecture which can be used for working with cryptography.